js850/nested_sampling/getting_started.rst

     #construct Monte Carlo walker
     mc_runner = MonteCarloWalker(potential, mciter=nsteps)

-We the need to initialise the ``nreplicas`` samples, we do so by uniformly sampling a set of configurations, and construct the :class:`NestedSampling` class object::
+We then need to initialise ``nreplicas`` samples, we do so by uniformly sampling a set of configurations, and construct the :class:`NestedSampling` class object::

     #initialise replicas (initial uniformly samples set of configurations)